DAILY LIFE IN THE 20TH CENTURY

-In the early 20th century films were often shown in theatres but an increasing number of purpose built cinemas appeared.
+In the early 20th century films were often shown in theaters but an increasing number of purpose built cinemas appeared.
 The great age of cinema going was the 1930s when most people went at least once and sometimes twice a week.
 At first the films were silent but the first 'talkie', The Jazz Singer, was made in 1927.
-Early films were also black and white but in the 1930s the first colour films were made.
-(Although it was decades before all films were made in colour).
+Early films were also black and white but in the 1930s the first color films were made.
+(Although it was decades before all films were made in color).

 Radio broadcasting began in 1922 when the BBC was formed.
 By 1933 half the households in Britain had a radio.

 Television began in Britain in 1936 when the BBC began broadcasting.
 TV was suspended during World War II but it began again in 1946.
 TV first became common in the 1950s.
 A lot of people bought a TV set to watch the coronation of Elizabeth II and a survey at the end of the that year showed that about one quarter of households had one.
 By 1959 about two thirds of homes had a TV.
 By 1964 the figure had reached 90% and TV had become the main form of entertainment - at the expense of cinema, which declined in popularity.

 At first there was only one TV channel but between 1955 and 1957 the ITV companies began broadcasting.
 BBC2 began in 1964 and Channel 4 began in 1982.

 In Britain BBC 2 began broadcasting in color in 1967, BBC 1 and ITV followed in 1969.

 Video recorders became common in the early 1980s.
 Many video hire shops opened at the that time.
 At the end of the century videos were replaced by DVDs.